memmily/memory-game/README.md

 # memory-game
-Memory game using Bootstrap and Vue.js
+Memory game using Bootstrap and Vanilla JavaScript.